-This parameter will decide how long the dummy load should draw current from the power source.
 The default value of dummy load duration is 0, which means disabled (no dummy load at all).
-You may set a value between 0 and 255 here.
+You can set a value between 0 and 255 here.
+However, we suggest using smallest value that could keep your power bank alive, usually 10 will do.